 Every industry has its publications that are held to that lofty status of go-to guides, and project controls is no exception.
-Rather than spend valuable time weeding through the volumes that are available out there, we bring you the top 24, can’t-miss project controls books that every good project professional has on their shelf.
+Rather than spend valuable time weeding through the volumes that are available out there, we bring you the top 24 can’t-miss project controls books that every good project controller has on their shelf.
 And now I’ve kept the promise I made on a recent webinar.

 Top Project Controls Books